Solving geomechanical problems and wellbore stability analysis for directional and horizontal well drilling.

 This tool can significantly reduce the project development time in the presence of several reference wells.

-WITSML server data aquisition while drilling will clarify the pre-drilling geomechanical model and improve complications prediction quality in unstable rock intervals.
+WITSML server data acquisition while drilling will clarify the pre-drilling geomechanical model and improve complications prediction quality in unstable rock intervals

 The solutions with time-dependent properties will allow the wellbore stability calculations to be performed with the dynamic conditions during the drilling process in the near-wellbore zone.
 Dynamic modeling main advantage is estimating the acceptable time between the moment of opening an unstable interval to the time of well casing.